tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 * time:  1-2 days consecutive
 * unmanned/unattended:  automatical
 * baiting/feeding strategy: pre-baiting/feeding once and no halfway rebate
-* secretiveness:  detecting device should be small enough to be camouflaged and not easily be able to spot from the bank
+* stealthiness: device should be small enough to be camouflaged so that it won't easily get spotted from the bank
-* mobility: device and whole fish tackle should be easy to be assemble or disassemble
+* mobility: device and whole fish tackle should be easy to be assemble or disassemble - easy deployment

 Quick Summary: prebait and hook the bait, cast out, take down the fishing line from the reel, knot with tent pegs on the bank.
 Then set up the bite detecting device, link the trigger between the fishing line and device.
 Leave it for 1-2 days.
 When got bitten by fish,  the strength of fish fleeing way on the fishing line will trigger an alarm, hence giving a call to my phone so that I could just go there and pick up and land the fish.